Airnode is a serverless oracle node implemented with a set and forget philosophy that brings off-chain data from APIs to on-chain smart contracts.

 Airnode requires access to a blockchain RPC node to:

-To avoid distruption to oracle operation Airnode has been designed to allow the useage of multiple RPC providers simulaneously.
+To avoid disruption to oracle operation, Airnode has been designed to allow the usage of multiple RPC providers simultaneously.
 Each RPC provider is treated as individual, meaning all providers must be malicious for Airnode operations to be disrupted reliably.
 Additionally, using multiple Ethereum providers helps achieve the highest possible availability.

 Airnode operates on free RPC tiers